Premier League Betting 2019/20

 This year’s premier league season sees a huge opportunity for bettors and fans alike to have some fun.
 After the huge win for Man City and their fans, the new season promises all sorts of competition at the top with competitors including Man United, Chelsea, and Tottenham.

-Meanwhile, newly promoted Wolverhampton Wanderers, Cardiff City and Fulham will bring fresh energy to the league as returning clubs.
+Meanwhile, newly-promoted Aston Villa, Norwich City and Sheffield United will bring fresh energy to the league as returning clubs.
 It promises to be an intriguing season, and there are plenty of bets to be placed.

 English Premier League Table